dsccommunity/FailoverClusterDsc/README.md

 ### xClusterPreferredOwner

-Configures preferred owners of a cluster group in a cluster.
+Configures preferred owners of a cluster group and cluster resources in a failover cluster.

 #### Requirements for xClusterPreferredOwner